abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

   - The default settings of history.
      It is enabled and not prevented by HISTIGNORE variable value having this tool/function name.
 So not screwing up this default settings is required.
 If any single letter needs to be prevented from command history saving, exclude this tool name, e.g.
      `HISTIGNORE=[!l]`
-     for name **l**
+     when **l** for this function name
   - Optional, as required by optional feature:
     - `file` needed for -i (information) option
     - `ldd` needed for -de (dependencies) option
 ## Limitation
   - Can't be used multiply in one-liner shell CLI separated by Bash command terminator `;`, only first invocation can work
   - Can't be used as alias
   - Default setting globstar is off must not be screwed by `shopt -s globstar` as it'd cause inefficiency in `**` wildcard path search.
-Of course it's completely fine if invoking it by other search pattern
+Otherwise it's completely fine invoking it

 Simply type:
 $ l